RayDeeUx/InfoLabelTweaks/README.md

 Adds additional information to GD's Info Label, or compacts portions of it.
 (Formerly part of ErysEdits.)

-*Note: As of writing, not all features are available across all platforms.
+*Not all features are available across all platforms.
 Install the mod from the [Geode index](https://geode-sdk.org/mods/raydeeux.infolabeltweaks) to confirm.*

 *If [Minecraftify](https://geode-sdk.org/mods/zalphalaneous.minecraft) is loaded, it will hide the Info Label in favor of Minecraftify's own info label layout (resembling Minecraft's F3 menu).
 This mod will not run if Minecraftify is loaded; adding an incompatibility means wasting time (dis/re-en)abling this mod.*

+*As of writing, this mod may or may not crash on Subwoofer Lullaby by Magpipe.
+Enable/disable this mod as necessary.*

 Featured level: And Ever by galofuf
 ![demoOne](https://github.com/RayDeeUx/InfoLabelTweaks/blob/main/resources/demoOne.png)